 Cover up faded Microblading or Tattoos with Powder Brows

-Powder Brows can also be used to successfully cover up faded Microblading.
-Tattoos might need some removal session before depending on the density of the pigment.
+Powder Brows can also be used to successfully cover up faded Microblading or colour correct grey or blue tattoos.
+Heavy tattoos might need removal sessions before depending on the density of the pigment.

 Take a look at the Frequently Asked Questions below to find out more.

 Powder brows (also know as Ombre Brows) gives a soft dot powdery effect to the brow.
 Unlike Microblading the pigment can be built over sessions and can look extremely natural or can be built to heavy density which will look like denser powder makeup.